Qaleh-ye Malek, Isfahan

-Qaleh-ye Malek (قلعه ملك, also Romanized as Qal‘eh-ye Malek; also known as Ghal‘eh Malek) is a village in Varzaq-e Jonubi Rural District, in the Central District of Faridan County, Isfahan Province, Iran.
-At the 2006 census, its population was 152, in 40 families.
+Qaleh-ye Malek (قلعه ملك) (Note: Also romanized as Qal‘eh-ye Malek; also known as Ghal‘eh Malek) is a village in Varzaq-e Jonubi Rural District of the Central District in Faridan County, Isfahan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 152 in 40 households.
+The following census in 2011 counted 166 people in 48 households.
+The 2016 census measured the population of the village as 189 people in 59 households.